Install packages

 directories).

-How the heck do you say “sudo
+How the heck do you say “sudo”?

 I (me, Franklin) say “Ess-You-Do”, but other people say “Sue-Do”.
 My preference is “Ess-You” because we’re “Switching User” and running a program.
 I don’t say “Sue-Do” because I don’t know anybody named Sue.

-Running a command with sudo
+Running a command with sudo means that it has

 permission to read and write all files on your